mintlayer/qa-test/README.md

 ## What are the requirements to setup this project?
-This project requires `NodeJS` intalled on version 18+.
+This project requires `Docker Desktop` intalled.

 ## How to setup this project?